Anton SUKOVATY: "Repair at an official service center is not always more expensive"

 Anton Sukovaty, Director of the Service and Customer Support Division of Samsung Electronics in Russia, answers questions from the IXBT.pro editorial team

-I'll start with an example regarding smartphones.
-There are three main types of spare parts that are most commonly found in non-original versions.
+Let's start with an example for smartphones.
+There are three main types of spare parts that are most often found in non-original versions.
 Battery packs lead this list.
-The market offers both fakes of original batteries with logos and similar markings, and those compatible in external form factor, cables, and connectors, but without logos, having completely different names, etc. What unites them is one thing – the difference between the stated capacity and the original.
-The difference in battery capacity can be 5-10%, and in some cases reaches up to 50%.
+The market offers both fakes of original batteries with logos and similar markings, and those compatible in external form factor, cables and connectors, but without logos, with completely different names, etc. They are united by one thing – the difference between the stated capacity and the original.
+The difference in battery capacity can be 5-10%, and in some cases reaches 50%.
 Many such batteries are offered on marketplaces, and there are usually many negative reviews.

-Original service spare parts are produced on the same assembly lines as components for assembling finished products, including quality control.
+Original service parts are manufactured on the same assembly lines as components for assembling finished products, including quality control.

 Why can self-repair or contacting unauthorized services lead to irreversible consequences for Samsung equipment?

-Why can the device firmware work incorrectly after installing non-original spare parts?
+Why might the device firmware work incorrectly after installing non-original parts?
 How does this manifest itself?

 Samsung software does not impose any special restrictions on non-original spare parts.
 However, some parameters of the spare parts themselves may "lag behind" the original: for example, the sensitivity and speed of the touch screen, the brightness and contrast of the display, etc.